Git and GitHub

 Releases also get a human-readable name.
 For this class, you should use the assignment name as the release name, i.e. Milestone 0.

 Once you have finished creating the release, GitHub should take you to the release page.
-You can also navigate there by clicking the specific release under the “Releases” heading on the right-hand side of your repository lannding page.
+You can also navigate there by clicking the specific release under the “Releases” heading on the right-hand side of your repository landing page.
 Copy the URL of this page; it is what you will submit on Canvas.

 When adding existing documentation files (i.e. UML documents) to your project, you may think adding them through Visual Studio’s Solution Explorer would be the way to go.
 However, this can lead to an unexpected issue.
 Look closely at the example below: